Alpha1221-gif/Basic_Python.py/VARIABLES/01_Variables.md

 # Good readability
 player_high_score = 5000
 ```
+🚀
+**Happy Coding!** Practice these concepts by writing your own  variables.
 ## 📝 License

 This project is open-source and available under the [MIT License](LICENSE).